Kundalini Yin Yoga

-Many traditional Eastern beliefs observe Yin and Yang as two complementary facets of existence, two sides of one coin of life.
-Yin yoga is a passive form of practice in contrast with more commonly practiced active yang styles.
-When one integrates both yin and yang practices, a holistic yoga practice and a comfortably balanced way of living is obtained.
-Yin yoga is best practiced when the muscles are cool, such as before an active yang practice.
+Many Eastern traditions observe Yin and Yang as two complementary facets of existence, two sides of the one coin of life.
+Yin yoga is a passive form of movement practice in contrast with active Yang styles.
+When one integrates both Yin and Yang practices, a comfortably balanced way of living is obtained.
 Yin yoga targets deep muscle tissues.
-In these classes we will hold each pose for an extended period of time, relaxing into the position.
+In Yin classes we relax into each position for an extended period of time.

-Each class we will set a positive intention together and explore a variety of soothing mudra (finger yoga), meditation, breathwork, and asana practices you can carry into your every day life to promote improved stillness, purpose, acceptance, happiness, and flexibility.
-Join a free class today!
+In each Kundalini class we will set a positive intention together and explore a variety of soothing mudra (finger yoga), meditation, breathwork, and asana practices you can carry into your every day life to promote improved stillness, purpose, acceptance, happiness, and flexibility.
+I have found a love of joining Yin and Kundalini practices together to prepare for more active Yang activities.
+Join a free week of class today!

-I have been practicing various forms of yoga since 2010.
-Through practice and teaching, I discovered my passion for Yin and Kundalini yoga.
-I have years of experience leading hatha, Yin, and Kundalini yoga classes to hundreds of hospitalized psychiatric patients ranging from ages 5 to 93.
+I have been practicing yoga since 2010.
+Through practice and teaching, I discovered a passion for Yin and Kundalini yoga.
+I have years of experience leading yoga classes to hospitalized psychiatric patients and martial artists ranging from ages 4 to 97.
 My personal learning goal is to deepen my practice through cultural immersion in Rishikesh, India.
-I'd love to help you start a yoga practice, learn new techniques, or continue your current practice no matter your age or ability level.
+I'd love to help you start a yoga practice, learn new techniques, or maintain your current practice no matter your age or ability level.